AidaAtikah/Wedding-Photography-Booking-System/README.md

 functional to process a real-time transaction. iii) Compatibility issues where the system needs to be compatible with various browsers, operating systems, and devices.

-# Preview Image
-A screen shot of a register

-Description automatically generated with low confidence

 # Copyrights